kthpanor/vlxman/_sources/docs/refstate.md

 ...
 @end
 ```
-[Download](../input_files/tritylradical-uscf.inp) the input file to perfom a unrestricted open-shell calculation for the triphenylmethyl radical molecule (also called trityl radical) at the PBE0/CC-PVDZ level of theory.
+Download a [text format](../input_files/tritylradical-uscf.inp) or [Python script](../input_files/tritylradical-uscf.py) type of input file to perfom a unrestricted open-shell calculation for the triphenylmethyl radical molecule (also called trityl radical) at the PBE0/CC-PVDZ level of theory.

 ```{image} ../images/trityl.png
 :alt: cover